lisanet/bt747/README.md

 ## How to build the app?

-If you've installed the JRE 8 and Ant, it's quiet easy to build the app.
+If you've installed the JDK 11+ and Ant, it's quiet easy to build the app.
 Just got to the directory where you've downlaoded this repo and type

       % ant